vanling/docs/configuration/flows/operations.md

 This operation sends a notification to an app user.
 Flow Object keys can be used as variables, which means you can use an array of user IDs from a previous step in Flows, or dynamically read stored data into the notifications.

-If the operation executes successfully, a `null` value is appended onto its operation key.
+If the operation executes successfully, a list containing the IDs of all sent notifications generated is appended under this operation's key.

 - **Users** — Define a User by their primary key UUID.
 Use [Flow keys](/configuration/flows#the-flow-object) to set this dynamically.